 Working with faculty

 When pursuing a Classical Studies major, you have the opportunity to work with faculty members who have expertise and experience in the field.
-Take advantage of office hours to talk with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.
+Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 Students have a wide range of topics to consider once the required courses are completed.
 The department offers a number of interdisciplinary undergraduate courses, as well as opportunities to work one-on-one with faculty mentors.